ridvankahramann/To-Do-List-App/README.md

 3. Connect the app to Firebase by adding your Firebase configuration.
 4. Run the app on an emulator or a physical device.

-## Firebase Setup

-_To be updated with detailed instructions on how to set up Firebase integration._

 # Save Department
 ![Adsız](https://user-images.githubusercontent.com/97099484/153731117-55e29ede-5360-4500-adb7-7ce590b38817.png)